A Terrible Life Insurance Mistake That Cost Me A Fortune

 My stomach sank.
 How could I be so careless?

-Back in late 2022, I thought I told USAA I wasn’t willing to renew my 10-year term life policy when they quoted me ~$450/month—a drastic jump from my original $40/month rate.
+Back in 2017 and 2022, I thought I told USAA I wasn’t willing to renew my 10-year term life policy when they quoted me ~$450/month—a drastic jump from my original $40/month rate.

 So why, without my consent, did they charge me even more?